zawarski/Leaflet.VectorGrid/README.md

  * More `<g>`roups in SVG
  * Offscreen `<canvas>`es in Canvas
 * `getBounds()` support for the slicer (inherit/extrapolate from geojson data)
+* Parser for mapbox-like vector stylesheets

+## Motivation

+Before VectorGrid, loading vector tiles in Leaflet could only be done with the Leaflet.MapboxVectorTile or the Hoverboard plugin, but neither of those works with Leaflet 1.0.0 (or greater).

+VectorGrid leverages the GridLayer feature introduced in Leaflet 1.0.0.

 ## Legalese